Pujo-Atlas-Kolkata/PujoAtlasKol-Web/README.md

 # Pujo Atlas Site
 Welcome to Pujo Atlas - your ultimate guide for Pandal Hopping during Durga Puja in Kolkata!
-This open-source project aims to provide a comprehensive and user-friendly app that lists all the Durga Pujas happening around Kolkata and offers a host of features to make your pandal hopping experience seamless and enjoyable.
+This open-source project aims to provide a comprehensive and user-friendly webapp that lists all the Durga Pujas happening around Kolkata and offers a host of features to make your pandal hopping experience seamless and enjoyable.

 ## Community